-While it´s not too many sites around the city, so it there definitely enough here to keep you busy for a few days here, especially if you take a day trip to one of the most stunning natural wonders in the whole of Middle East.
+While it´s not too many sites around the city, so it there definitely enough here to keep you busy for a few days here, especially if you take a day trip to one of the most stunning natural wonders in the whole of the Middle East.

 Even today are the city expanding north along the coast.
-After years of falling apart and being left for itself, and not before 1991 did the local government take action to protect the historical area of Jeddah, these days have Al-Balad become the most famous site in the whole city and a must-visit.
+After years of falling apart and being left for itself, and not before 1991 did the local government take action to protect the historical area of the city, these days have Al-Balad become the most famous site in the whole city and a must-visit.

 There´s also small cafes, restaurant, art studios etc. opening up in the area.

-Walk around Jeddah Corniche.
+Walk around the Jeddah Corniche.

 The Jeddah sign is also located here.
-Wich is a popular place to go people watching, and get away from the heavy traffic jams in the city.
+Wich is a popular place to go people watching and get away from the heavy traffic jams in the city.

 Visit The Fakieh Aquarium